Junacik/Roivenue_test/README.md

 - `requests` library
 - `beautifulsoup4` library

-Install the required libraries using the command.
+Install the required libraries for using this command.

 Usage
 -----